 Total investments including investment property, shares in associates and investments of the unit-linked and index-linked life insurance and current cash held at banks and cash-in-hand rose in the 2015 financial year by € 391.1 million to € 29,416.1 million (31 December 2014: € 29,024.9 million).

 Net investment income fell by 6.4 per cent to € 831.1 million (2014: € 888.2 million) as a result of the low interest rates.
 Among other things, the gains from the disposal of property had a positive effect on net investment income in the 2015 financial year.
 Additional drivers of performance included the restructuring of strategic asset allocation for economic optimisation of capital and positive currency effects from investments in US dollars.
 Due to the balancing of the 13.8 per cent holding in STRABAG SE according to the equity method, there was a positive contribution in the amount of € 23.7 million in 2015.
-A detailed description of the investment income can be found in the consolidated financial statements (see ).
+A detailed description of the investment income can be found in the consolidated financial statements (see Note 35).

 Other income and other expenses

 Other income fell in 2015 by 31.9 per cent to € 42.5 million (2014: € 62.4 million) mainly due to differences in the exchange rate of the Ukrainian hryvnia.
 Other expenses also fell in the reporting period due to exchange rate differences of the Russian rouble and Ukrainian hryvnia and amounted to € 61.0 million (2014: € 70.3 million).